Exeter Environmental provides a broad range of hydrogeological and environmental assessment services, including:

 Hydrogeologic investigations are typically performed to determine groundwater quality and groundwater flow characteristics.
 They are required by state and local regulatory authorities in order to protect groundwater supplies.

 Environmental Site Assessments (ESA’s) are typically conducted prior to a real estate transfer.
-The goal of any ESA is to determine if a property has been impacted by regulated materials.
+The goal of any ESA is to determine if a property has been contaminated with petroleum products or hazardous wastes.

 A Licensed Site Professional (LSP) is a cleanup professional licensed by the state of Massachusetts to oversee any investigation or cleanup that may be required to address contamination.
 Exeter Environmental has been providing LSP services since 1996, and Mr. Steven Shope is a LSP in the state of Massachusetts.

 Underground Storage Tanks (USTs), are the most common method of storing petroleum products in the United States.
 Many UST facility owners first become involved with the state and federal pollution regulations at the time of UST closure or upgrading.

 We provide a broad range of hydrogeological and environmental assessment services to private industry, insurance companies, land protection agencies, financial institutions, environmental consultants, and the government.

 We offer many advantages.
 Foremost is a commitment to providing high-quality and expedient investigations.
 Our reports are tailored to each client, with the understanding that they must be understood by the lay person.

 We specialize in the investigation of soil and groundwater contamination problems.
 Our expertise is in the identification of potential environmental problems that may threaten the security of a loan or expose the buyer, insurer, or lender to extensive liabilities.